 Private Land Cost Share Forest Health Thinning

-Ciudad SWCD's East Mountain Forest Health Program (EMFHP) offers technical and financial assistance to East Mountain residents for thinning of overly dense forested properties.
-In general untreated East Mountain properties have 2x as many trees as they should for optimal forest health and defensible space.
-Our program provides 50% cost share on the total project costs towards defensible space and forest health.
+Ciudad SWCD's East Mountain Forest Health Program (EMFHP) offers technical and financial assistance to East Mountain residents for defensible space and wildfire risk reduction thinning of overly dense forested properties.

-Funding is available and applications are accepted year round.
-Coordination and project planning takes place year round.
 As of 2025, on the ground work takes place between October and April.
 This is due to prolonged drought, bark beetle, and wildfire concerns.
 This progam at Ciudad has be operating for 22+ years.

-Apply ASAP, the time between submitting an application and having the work completed is typically 6 months to 1 year depending on time of year, available contractors, and complexity of your project.
+Apply here ASAP, the time between submitting an application and having the work completed is typically 6 months to 1 year depending on time of year, available contractors, and complexity of your project.

 Check out the Frequently Asked Questions page for more information and click the link in the green box to the right to submit an application today!